Kfir-G/Kfir-G/README.md

 #### 📚 Publications, Blogs and Lectures

 -  [This Small Python Script Improved Understanding of Low-Level Programming](https://medium.com/gitconnected/this-small-python-script-improved-understanding-of-low-level-programming-077a2a066273)- published on the popular platform [Level Up Coding](https://levelup.gitconnected.com/) on Medium, explores how a simple Python script can bridge the gap between high-level programming and low-level concepts, providing valuable insights for developers.
+- [Understanding Python Memory and Garbage Collection Through Hands-on Experiments](https://levelup.gitconnected.com/understanding-python-memory-and-garbage-collection-through-hands-on-experiments-86f25aa6b5d5)- Published on [LevelUp](https://levelup.gitconnected.com/).
+This article provides a practical, hands-on approach to understanding Python’s memory management and garbage collection mechanisms.
+By conducting experiments and observing the memory behavior, you’ll gain insights into how Python handles memory allocation and deallocation.
+The post also covers common memory pitfalls and tips for optimizing memory usage in Python applications.

 ##### Quick Dives into FastAPI [Series'](https://dev.to/kfir-g/series/28970) Articles